CONTACT

 HELP THE ORCAS

 The Southern Resident orcas were listed as an endangered species in 2005 due to the decline of this small, genetically unique population of orcas.
-Currently, the population contains 74 individuals.
+Currently, the population contains less than 80 individuals.

-Threats to these orcas' survival include low Chinook/King salmon availability, man-made toxins, and vessel disturbance.
+Threats to these orcas' survival include low Chinook/King salmon availability, man-made toxins, and vessel noise.
 Here are some tips on what we can do to help the orcas.

 PROTECT THEIR FOOD SOURCE, SALMON